kubrysh/invaders-camp-project/README.md

     * Users can only leave and delete their own comments on the individual article page
     * If a user deletes their account - their comments will remain, but the name will change to `Deleted User`.
 The likes will be removed.
 * Added initial values for DB which are added on docker container creation
-* TBD:
-  * Implement DB data quering for API endpoints
+* Implemented Article service for DB data quering and writing
-  * Implement once a day data resetting to initial values on production DB

 ---